 These tips can also be useful if you’re not pregnant but are thinking about having a baby!
 By making changes now, you can get used to new lifestyle habits.
 You’ll give your baby the best possible start on life and be a healthy example to your family for a lifetime.

 Why is gaining a healthy amount of weight during pregnancy important?

 Gaining an appropriate amount of weight during pregnancy helps your baby grow to a healthy size.
 But gaining too much or too little weight may lead to serious health problems for you and your baby.

 Gaining a healthy amount of weight helps you have an easier pregnancy and delivery.
-It may also help make it easier for you to get back to your normal weight after delivery.
+It may also help make it easier for you to get back to a healthy weight after delivery.
 Research shows that recommended amounts of weight gain during pregnancy can also lower the chances that you or your child will have obesity and weight-related problems later in life.